penaone/READMEgenerator/Develop/README.md

 ## Description:
-This generator will create a dynamic README.md file for your website
+This project will allow the user to generate a readme.md file.

 ## Installation:
-Go to Github and clone the repository.
+Got to Github and clone the repository to the local computer.

 ## Usage:
-Make sure you are in the develop directory.
-Then you will node index in the command line of your terminal.
+Run the file from the command line.
+You need to be sure you are at the develop directory.
+On the command line you need to execute node index or node index.js.

 ## License: